sqlxpert/z-container-api-kafka-aws-terraform/README.md

     It will take a few minutes for ECS to notice, and then deploy, the container image.
 Relax, and let it happen.
-If you are impatient, or if there is problem, you can navigate to the `hello_api` service, open the orange "Update service" pop-up menu, and select "Force new deployment".
+If you are impatient, or if there is a problem, you can navigate to the `hello_api` service, open the orange "Update service" pop-up menu, and select "Force new deployment".

 10. Using your Web browser, or `curl`&nbsp;, visit the following: